What this guide helps with

 Medical diagnostics vs. hearing devices

 • Hearing devices (treatment): Coverage for hearing aids varies widely.
-Many plans classify hearing aids as “elective.”
-For example, Original Medicare does not cover hearing aids or exams for fitting them [4].
+Original Medicare does not cover hearing aids or exams for fitting them [2].
+Some Medicare Advantage plans include hearing benefits, but the amount, frequency, and network rules vary by plan [3].

 Quick comparison: what plans usually cover